pawurb/Locker/README.md

 Tokens will be returned to the address of a contract maker.

-## LockerETHPriv.sol
+## ETHLockerPriv.sol

-LockerETHPriv is a smart contract that allows users to lock their Ethereum (ETH) for a specific period of time.
+ETHLockerPriv is a smart contract that allows users to lock their Ethereum (ETH) for a specific period of time.
 The smart contract supports two withdrawal conditions:

 - The lockup period has expired.
 - The current ETH price is greater than or equal to a specified minimum price.